 SEO Optimization in The Age of Over-Optimisation

-Google’s influence over SEO optimization has forced consideration of over-optimisation issues.
-They set about eliminating any competitive advantages other than the quality of the on-page content itself… They seem intent on levelling the playing field to the point that those who previously had aces up their sleeves now gain no advantage whatsoever.
-Moreover, playing an ace from a sleeve may now result in a salvo of punitive measures…
+Google’s influence over SEO optimisation has forced consideration of the potential for over-optimisation issues on older websites.
+They set about eliminating any competitive advantages other than the quality of the on-page content itself… They seem intent on levelling the playing field to the point that those who previously had aces up their sleeves now gain little or no advantage whatsoever.
+Moreover, playing an ace from a sleeve may now result in a crossfire salvo of punitive measures…

 The increasing emphasis on using the E-E-A-T concept to evaluate the website and its content author’s credibility as part of rankings is also “a good thing” in my personal experience.
-2023 is revealing itself to be a SERPs transition:
+2023 began the punishment/reward process that shifted the balance of power in the SERPs:

 • From urging content creators to “write for readers and not for search engines”

-• To implement the “Helpful Content” algorithm that rewards content producers for producing original and authentic content that satisfies a searcher’s quest for information.
+• To implementing the “Helpful Content” algorithm that rewards content producers for producing original and authentic content that satisfies a searcher’s quest for information.

 SEO Optimization Became De-Optimisation